Hope Solo: magicJack

 Ahead of the 2011 Women's Professional Soccer season, Solo signed for magicJack, formerly the Washington Freedom under new ownership.
 Between her shoulder surgery recovery, national team commitments and preparation for the 2011 FIFA Women's World Cup, Solo missed a significant part of the season.
 She made four appearances for the club, tallying a total of 360 minutes.
 After the season ended, the club lost its franchise on October 25, 2011.
 The league later suspended operations in early 2012 because of legal and financial difficulties.

 Seattle Sounders Women, 2012

 On February 14, 2012, it was announced that Solo had signed with the Seattle Sounders Women.
 Joining the club the same year were national teammates Alex Morgan, Megan Rapinoe, and Sydney Leroux.
-Sounders Women general manager, Amy Carnell, said of the signing, "Hope is undoubtedly the best women's keeper in the game today.
-Her signing represents the caliber player Sounders Women's fans can expect in 2012.
-As the landscape of women's soccer continues to evolve, we realize the unique opportunity before us."
 Because of national team commitments and preparation for the 2012 Summer Olympics, Solo made three appearances for the club, tallying a total of 261 minutes.
 Her goals against average was 0.344, she made five saves and had one shutout.
 With the addition of Solo and her national team teammates, the Sounders sold out nine of their ten home matches at Starfire Stadium (capacity: 4,500).
 The average attendance during league matches was four times higher than the second most attended team in the league.